hllshiro/vue-resizable/README.md

 - `ratio`: `number` (default: `1`) - Panel size ratio for proportional sizing

 **Sizing Behavior:**
-- **Ratio-based Sizing**: Use the `ratio` prop to control panel proportions
+- **Ratio-based Initial Sizing**: Use the `ratio` prop to set the initial size of the panel relative to others.
-  - Higher ratio values get more space allocation
+  - Higher `ratio` values get more space allocation on initialization.
-  - All panels' ratios are calculated proportionally
-- **Auto Distribution**: Panels without explicit sizing automatically distribute remaining space
-- **Dynamic Visibility**: Use the `show` prop to hide/show panels with automatic layout recalculation
+- **Dynamic Visibility**: Use the `show` prop to hide/show panels with automatic layout recalculation.

 **CSS Properties:**
 - `min-width`, `min-height`: Minimum size constraints